KC-7/ai-art-site/README.md

 ## Future Development

-I would have liked to implement some of the below features but was unable to due to timing restraints, the following could be planned for development at a later stage: 💭 💡
+I would have liked to implement some of the below features but was unable to due to time constraints, the following could be planned for development at a later stage: 💭 💡

-- Set up aadditional automated python tests and generate coverage report again.
+- Set up additional automated python tests and generate coverage report again

 - Set up additional sign up information as a requirement, such as email address, etc.